 students at all stages of the writing process: developing ideas, organizing

 drafts, revising, and editing.
 Tutors will not serve as your proofreaders, however;

 their aim is to help you develop your own skills.
 You may need to call ahead

 for an appointment as the center becomes fairly busy once the semester is under

 way.
 (436-2121) HOURS: M (10-4), Tu (9-5), W (9:30-7:30), Th (10-7:30), F (10-2).

 Diversity and Fair Language.
 You are required by University policy to use nondiscriminatory language and to treat all issues of diversity respectfully (including, but not limited to, race sex/gender, ethnicity, disability, and sexual orientation).
 Read Quick Access, pp.101-103.

 Academic Honesty.
 Plagiarism of any type is a serious academic offense that can result in a failing grade on an assignment, failure of the course, or referral to academic judicial affairs, depending upon the instructor's judgment.
-You are plagiarizing if you (*) lift either ideas or word-for-word passages from a published book, article, or website without giving credit to the author; (*) pass off another student's work as your own; or (*) allow a "helper" to actually write parts of your paper for you.
+You are plagiarizing if you lift either ideas or word-for-word passages from a published book, article, or website without giving credit to the author; pass off another student's work as your own; or allow a "helper" to actually write parts of your paper for you.
 Don't do it!!!
-Read Quick Access, pp. 126-134.
+If you have any questions about how to use sources properly, approach me or one of the tutors in the Writing Center.
+You can also read Quick Access, pp. 126-134.

 Questions?
 Contact me.